-Distance Learning Course: International Water Law and the Law of Transboundary Aquifers
+4th Edition of the Distance Learning Course on International Water Law and the Law of Transbounary Aquifers

-The Geneva Water Hub is pleased to announce the launching of the 2019 edition of its Distance Learning Course on International Water Law and the Law of Transboundary Aquifers that will take place from 21 October to 22 December 2019.
+The Platform for International Water Law of the Geneva Water Hub is pleased to announce the launching of the 2020 edition of its Distance Learning Course on International Water Law and the Law of Transboundary Aquifers that will take place from 5 October to 14 December 2020.

 The course’s goal is to provide professionals involved in the negotiation or implementation of treaties related to transboundary surface and ground water resources with advanced knowledge of the principles and norms that govern the use, equitable sharing and sustainable management of these resources.
 This international legal framework contributes to the prevention of water-related conflicts among riparian States.

 The course is composed of six thematic modules and an additional practical module consisting in the resolution of a case study.

 - Module 1: Sources and Concepts of International Water Law

 - Module 2: The Evolution of International Regulation on Transboundary Water Resources

 - Module 3: The Law of Transboundary Aquifers

 - Module 4: The Principles of the Law on Transboundary Water Resources I